 sudo apt update

-sudofor commands that need root privileges.
+sudofor tasks that need root privileges.
 If your user account is not in the sudoers file yet, add it first with the guide on how to add a new user to sudoers on Ubuntu.

 Install the documented prerequisite packages: